 sudo ufw limit ssh/tcp --limit 20/minute

 This will allow a maximum of 20 connections per minute.
-You can specify the time period as minute
+You can specify the time period as minute, hour, or day.

 To remove the rate limit for incoming SSH connections, you can run the following command: